Ready to turn insight into action?

 …then automating those problems will not fix them.

-Data Quality Is Poor
+Data Quality Is Not Ready

 - Accurate order data